GooglingTheCancerGenome/sv-channels/doc/channels.md

 paired or "orphaned".
 For example, a paired split read would be when the ends (splits) of the split read are close to the break-points defined by the SV.
 An orphaned split would occur when, for example, the left-end fell within the window, but that split went to another location in the genome that did not support the event.

+Reads are extracted according to the --min-mapping-quality parameter given on the command-line.
+Reads with a lower mapping-quality are not used expect for `SPLIT_LOW_QUALITY`.